tgarg-splunk/splunk-operator/docs/PremiumApps.md

 ### Prerequisites

-Installing Enterprise Security requires the following:
+Installing Enterprise Security in a Kubernetes cluster with the Splunk Operator requires the following:

 * Ability to utilize the Splunk Operator [app framework](https://splunk.github.io/splunk-operator/AppFramework.html) method of installation.
 * Access to the [Splunk Enterprise Security](https://splunkbase.splunk.com/app/263/) app package.